surniaulula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 4.17.1-rc.1 =

+(2023/06/06) Moved the WPSSO Merchant Return Policy Manager add-on definition to WPSSO Core.

 = 4.17.0 =

-(2023/06/05) Added a new WPSSO Merchant Return Policy Manager add-on.
+(2023/06/05) Added a definition for the new WPSSO Merchant Return Policy Manager add-on.

 = 4.16.1 =